 A Typical Physical Therapy Treatment

-Sharon Gary spends one hour of uninterrupted Physical Therapy time with you, and only you, in your home or office in New York City.
-If you prefer, you can be seen in her office in downtown Manhattan.
+Sharon Gary spends one hour of uninterrupted Physical Therapy time with you, and only you, at her office in midtown Manhattan at 19 West 34th Street.
+If you prefer, she will travel to your home or office in New York City.

 On your first visit Sharon will take a detailed history of your pain and injury followed by a physical exam.
 Your posture, movement patterns, areas of pain, weakness and tightness are evaluated.
 Together with you, an appropriate treatment plan is initiated.
 Within this same session, we begin your Physical Therapy treatment.